frolicorg/frolic/README.md

 ## Features

 * 🚀 Fast APIs with Rust
+* Single API for all your dashboard requirements
+* Automatically generates and execute SQL queries on your database
-* Handle complex database joins and relationships
+* Automatically handles complex table relationships

 ## Support and Community